pulseenergy/vacation/README.md

 1. `vacation set days 10`
 2. `vacation set rate 15`

-Now you can this gives you 10 days (as of today) and a rate of 3 weeks (15 days) per year of vacation accrual.
+This gives you 10 days (as of today) and a rate of 3 weeks (15 days) per year of vacation accrual.
+Now you're good to go.

 ## Usage